farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 # DDEV

-For the recommended farmOS local development environment using Docker and Docker compose, see the [farmOS development environment docs](https://farmos.org/development/environment).
+For the recommended farmOS local development environment using Docker and Docker Compose, see the [farmOS development environment docs](https://farmos.org/development/environment).
 That method works great in supported environments for developing farmOS core and small projects but can require additional configuration when working on larger projects in different